Improved Lower Bounds on Mutual Information Accounting for Nonlinear Signal-Noise Interaction: Numerical Results and Discussion

 \subsection{System Parameters}

-The FOC used in this paper is identical to \cite[Fig. 1]{Irukulapati2015JLT} with a single-channel system comprising a single-polarization transmitter\footnote{The theory remains the same for dual-polarization FOC also.
-As GMP-SDBP involves inverting a very high-dimensional matrix, we simulated only for single-polarization in this paper.} and a fiber link {consisting of $N$ spans.
-Each span of the fiber link consists of a transmission fiber of length $L$}, which is a standard single-mode fiber (SMF) simulated using SSFM, and a fiber Bragg grating (FBG) for optical {dispersion-managed} (DM) links.
-In between fiber spans, there are EDFAs that compensate for the losses in the fiber.
-The transmitter uses a root raised cosine pulse shaper with a roll-off factor of 0.25 and truncation length of 16 symbol periods.
-The modulation format is 64-QAM and the symbol rate, $R_\text{s}$, is either $14$ GBd or $28$ GBd.
-The parameters used for the SMF are {a dispersion coefficient of $D=16$ ps/(nm km), a Kerr nonlinearity parameter of $\gamma=1.3~\text{(W km)}^{-1}$, and an attenuation of $0.2$ dB/km,} which are according to the ITU-T G.652 standard.
+The fiber-optic channel used in this paper {is a single-channel system} comprising a single-polarization transmitter and a fiber link {consisting of $N$ spans.
+Each span of the fiber link consists of a transmission fiber of length $L$, which is a standard single-mode fiber simulated using SSFM, and a fiber Bragg grating for optical dispersion management.
+In between fiber spans, there are erbium-doped fiber amplifiers that compensate for the losses in the preceding span.} The transmitter uses a root raised cosine pulse shaper with a roll-off factor of 0.25 and truncation length of 16 symbol periods.
+The modulation format is 64-QAM and the symbol rate $R_\text{s}$ is either $14$ GBd, $28$ GBd, or $56$ GBd.
+The parameters used for the standard single-mode fiber are {a dispersion coefficient of $D=16$ ps/(nm km), a Kerr nonlinearity parameter of $\gamma=1.3~\text{(W km)}^{-1}$, and an attenuation of {$\alpha=0.2$ dB/km},} which are according to the ITU-T G.652 standard.
 Propagation in the fiber is simulated using the SSFM with a segment length \cite{Zhang2008stepSize} of $\Delta = (\epsilon L_\text{N} L_\text{D}^{2})^{1/3},$ where $\epsilon = 10^{-4}$, $L_\text{N}=1/(\gamma P)$ is the nonlinear length, $L_\text{D} = {2 \pi c}/(R_\text{s}^{2}|D|\lambda^2)$ is the dispersion length, $\lambda$ is the wavelength, $c$ is the speed of light, and $P$ is the average input power to each fiber span.
 We used the same segment lengths for simulating the channel and for both DBP and SDBP.
-An FBG with an insertion loss of $3$ dB and perfect dispersion compensation for the preceding SMF is used.
-The noise figure is $5.5$ dB for each of the amplifiers. {Ideal band-pass filters with an equivalent low-pass bandwidth} equal to the symbol rate are used in the EDFAs and at the input of the receiver.
-The {number} of particles used in the SDBP approach is $\varNumPart=500$ for both SBS-SDBP and GMP-SDBP.
-The input distribution is assumed to be uniform, i.e., $p_X(x_k)=1/|\Omega|$ for $x_k \in \Omega$.
+A fiber Bragg grating with an insertion loss of $3$ dB and perfect dispersion compensation for the preceding standard single-mode fiber is used.
+The noise figure is {$F_\text{n}=5.5$} dB for each of the amplifiers. {The total noise power spectral density due to amplified spontaneous emission is $N_\text{ase}= ((G_1-1)n_\text{sp}h\nu+(G_2-1)n_\text{sp}h\nu)N$, where $G_1 (\text{resp. } G_2)$ is the gain in the amplifier after standard single-mode fiber (resp. fiber Bragg grating), $n_\text{sp}$ is the spontaneous-emission factor and is approximately $F_\text{n}/2$ when gains of the amplifiers are large, $h$ is Planck's constant, and $\nu$ is the optical frequency.} {Ideal band-pass filters with an equivalent low-pass bandwidth} equal to the symbol rate are used in the erbium-doped fiber amplifiers and at the input of the receiver.
+The {number} of particles used in the SDBP approach is $\varNumPart=500$ for both SBS-SDBP and GMP-SDBP, {but we verified that even with $\varNumPart=1500$, similar performance was obtained.} {For simulations, the input distribution is assumed to be uniform, i.e., $p_X(x_k)=1/|\Omega|$ for $x_k \in \Omega$.}